Favorite Things to Do in Washington DC with Kids

-We have always questioned, when is the “right” time to take our children to the nation’s capitol?
+We have always wondered, when is the “right” time to take our children to the nation’s capital?
 When will they take away the most from the experience?
 Will they be able to enjoy all of the museums and understand the history or will it just be a wasted effort?
-We did wait until the kids were older, but found we didn’t need to since there is so much for kids to enjoy in D.C. regardless of their age.
-One of the most attractive things about this city is that many sights are free, so if you kid throws a major tantrum or complains of boredom, you won’t feel guilty leaving and returning later (or saving it for another time).
+One of the most attractive things about Washington DC with kids is that many sights are free.
+So if your kid throws a major tantrum or complains of boredom, you won’t feel guilty leaving and returning later (or saving it for another time).

-10 Things to See and Do in Washington, D.C. with Kids
+10 Things to Do in Washington DC with Kids

 1) Washington D.C.
 Ducks Tour